Our Oceania Facts for Kids shall provide lots of interesting and fun facts on the continent.

 4. Oceania spreads over a vast area from 28 degrees North in the northern hemisphere to 55 degrees South in the southern hemisphere.

 5. Oceania's biggest and most populous city is Sydney.
-More than 4.5 million people live in this Australian city.
-Sydney has the most diverse and multicultural population in Oceania as more than 250 languages are spoken.
+More than 5 million people live in Australia's biggest city.
+Sydney has the most diverse and multicultural population in Oceania.
+More than 250 languages are spoken here.

 6. Australia is the biggest and leading economy on the continent.
 New Zealand is the only other large economy on the continent.
 Mining, manufacturing and tourism are the main economic sectors of the region.
 There are six cities in Oceania with a population of more than 1 million inhabitants:

 7. Highest mountain in Oceania: The highest mountain on land is Mount Cook in New Zealand.
-The mountain which is referred to also as Aoraki is 3,754 metres/12,316 ft high.
+The mountain which is referred to also as Aoraki is 3,754 m/ 12,316 ft high.

-8. Oceania Facts - Flora: The most diverse landscape is in Australia and New Zealand due to its varied climatic regions.
-In Australia, there are rainforests and deserts as well as dry forests whereas in New Zealand there are alpine regions with only sparse vegetation, such as the Southern Alps with the glaciers.
+8. Oceania Facts - Flora: The most diverse landscape will be found in Australia and New Zealand due to their size and the varied climatic regions in these countries.
+In Australia, you can encounter rainforests and deserts as well as dry forests whereas in New Zealand there are also alpine regions with only sparse vegetation, such as the Southern Alps with the glaciers.
 The Pacific Ocean islands have a tropical vegetation with tropical rainforests and palm trees.

-9. Oceania Facts - Fauna/Wildlife: There are many species living in Oceania.
-In Australia, the largest country of the continent, there are many marsupials.
+9. Oceania Facts - Fauna/ Wildlife: Oceania is home to many animal species.
+In Australia, the largest country of the continent, you will find marsupials.
 Marsupials are mammals that carry their young in their pouch.
 Among them are kangaroos, possums, wombats and koalas.
 Marsupials are endemic only to Australasia and the Americas.

 11. Oceania Facts - Famous explorers: